kermitt2/biblio-glutton/Readme.md

 Once everything has booted up, biblio-glutton will be running at http://localhost:8080 and GROBID will be at http://localhost:8070.

+**NOTE**: The docker-compose.yml file contains aliases `*.local`.
+This are made for the unfortunate people that are behind a proxy.
+You could just exclude the hosts `*.local` from the proxy wraths in the docker configuration.

 ##### Data load

+**To be tested**
-Elasticsearch can be loaded by pointing directly to `localhost:9200`
+Elasticsearch can be loaded by pointing directly to `localhost:9200`, which is bound on the host machine at the port 9200.

 To load LMDB data, you can use the `docker-compose run` command.
 The `data/` directory is mounted inside the container.
 For example, this command will load Crossref data (as described in more detail [below](https://github.com/kermitt2/biblio-glutton#resources)):